by Skinny Ms.

 Don’t get discouraged when things go wrong during training.
 Training rarely goes as planned without some sort of deviation.
 Give yourself plenty of time to train.
 Longer training times give you leeway for unforeseen challenges, injuries or any other issues that may arise.

-Stay motivated with this perfect Music Playlist.
+Stay motivated with this perfect Workout & Running Playlist!
+Music for Everyone!

 Step 3: Select an Appropriate Training Program